-Is the medication scope component included in the EMM project scope?
+Medication scope component Is the medication scope component included in the EMM project scope?
 What will the health service organisation do to ensure a focus on medication safety?
-Yes The EMM system supports the medication management continuum, with discharge medicines available for review and re-use in ambulatory clinics Yes The EMM system supports the medication management continuum, with discharge medicines available for review and re-use in community services No Discharge medicines will be sent electronically to the discharge summary system to be incorporated into the discharge summary as soon as the EMM system generates the discharge prescription If the discharge medicines require subsequent amendment, the prescriber will make the changes in the EMM system and the updated discharge prescription will be re-sent to the discharge summary system The pharmacist will ensure that all changes to discharge medicines discussed with the prescriber are updated by the prescriber in the EMM system before they are dispensed component included in the EMM project scope?
-Yes Yes
+Ambulatory clinics Yes The EMM system supports the medication management continuum, with discharge medicines available for review and re-use in ambulatory clinics Community services, including mental health, chronic disease clinics and remote outreach services Yes The EMM system supports the medication management continuum, with discharge medicines available for review and re-use in community services Discharge medicines No Discharge medicines will be sent electronically to the discharge summary system to be incorporated into the discharge summary as soon as the EMM system generates the discharge prescription If the discharge medicines require subsequent amendment, the prescriber will make the changes in the EMM system and the updated discharge prescription will be re-sent to the discharge summary system The pharmacist will ensure that all changes to discharge medicines discussed with the prescriber are updated by the prescriber in the EMM system before they are dispensed

-${\sf ED = emergency \ department; \ EMM = electronic \ medication \ management; \ HDU = high-dependency \ unit; \ ICU = intensive \ care \ unit \ medication \ management; \ expression \ e$
+ED = emergency department; EMM = electronic medication management; HDU = high-dependency unit; ICU = intensive care unit

-Figure 6.2 Medication management continuum in a health service system aution bare of the state of the Pharmacy Stock
+Figure 6.2 Medication management continuum in a health service system ation based of the state of the Source: Reproduced with kind permission from the

-Source: Reproduced with kind permission from the Metro North Hospital and Health Service
+Metro North Hospital and Health Service